 We get it.
 Some days, being a server doesn’t feel worth the effort.
-You know the days when they’re happening — every check you pick up has a disappointingly small tip, and you’re constantly doing the math to work out how much you’re earning for every hour you’re working.
+You know the days when they’re happening—every check you pick up has a disappointingly small tip, and you’re constantly doing the math to see how much you’re earning for every hour you’re working.

 We’ve all been there.
-And we’ve also been on the other side of that — those incredible days when every table has a big tipper with an even bigger wallet.
-Wouldn’t it be nice if you could just have those days and not the bad kind?
+And we’ve also been on the other side of that—those incredible days when every table has a big tipper with an even bigger wallet.
+Wouldn’t it be nice if you could just have those days?

 You can.
-With the lessons we discuss below, you can learn how to make more tips as a server and leave work with more in your pocket every single day.
+With the lessons below, you can learn how to make more tips as a server and leave work with more in your pocket each day.
 Read on to learn (and earn) more.

 1. Understand the Psychology of Getting Better Tips

-Some people think being a server is easy.
-You just go in, take orders and bring out the food.
-But you know it’s much more than that.
-There’s a fair amount of psychology involved in keeping your customers happy.
+Some people may think being a server is easy.
+You just go in, take orders and bring out the food, right?
+Wrong… You know it’s much more than that, and there’s a fair amount of psychology involved in keeping your customers happy.

 And while much of the psychology of getting better tips is related to your customers’ happiness, there’s actually more to it.
 What we’re saying is that you might want to do a little reading.

 Believe it or not, there is academic research on how to make more tips as a server.
-If you read it, you’ll have a leg up on your fellow servers and start raking in the dough.
+If you read it, you’ll have a leg up on your fellow servers.

 For example, one study conducted in 2018 found that tipping in restaurants is often a function of social pressure and that diners are more likely to tip more when they believe others in their party might out-tip them.
 Separate checks, anyone?